JakePeyser/runkeeper-hashmatch/README.md

 ## Contribute
 We are more than happy to accept external contributions to this project, be it in the form of issues and pull requests.
 If you find a bug, please report it via the [Issues section][issues_url] or even better, fork the project and submit a pull request with your fix!
 Pull requests will be evaulated on an individual basis based on value add to the sample application.

+Special thanks to the development team behind [Your Celebrity Match][celeb_match_url] for the code base that this application was built on.

 ## Privacy Notice
 The capital-weather sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment: